-A water reservoir with a minimum height of 12' and a maximum height of 25' is the tallest of any proposed structure.
+A 3'-4" tall CMU wall is the tallest height of any proposed structure.

 b.
 What views in the immediate vicinity would be altered or obstructed?

-No views will be altered or obstructed.

-b.
-Proposed measures to reduce or control aesthetic impacts, if any:

-The aesthetics of the project will remain effectively unchanged with the exception of a water reservoir that will be approximately 150 ft south of Highway 102.
-The only outdoor above grade features will be a water reservoir, small booster pump building and frost free hydrants.
-The water reservoir will not a.
+No views will be altered or obstructed. b.
+Proposed measures to reduce or control aesthetic impacts, if any: The aesthetics of the project will remain effectively unchanged.
+The only outdoor above grade features will be a small CMU wall and frost free hydrants.
+11. Light and Glare a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-11. Light and Glare [help]

-None, N/A.

-- b.
+None.
+N/A. Notic.
+N/A. b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-No. - c.
+No. c.
 What existing off-site sources of light or glare may affect your proposal?
-None. - d.
+None. d.
 Proposed measures to reduce or control light and glare impacts, if any: None.

-12. Recreation [help]

-- a.
-What designated and informal recreational opportunities are in the immediate vicinity?

-N/A. The project site is a corrections facility. - b.
+12. Recreationa.
+What designated and informal recreational opportunities are in the immediate vicinity?N/A. The project site is a corrections facility. b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-No. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:
+No. c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: None.
+N/A. 13.
+Historic and cultural preservation a.

-None.
-N/A.

-13. Historic and cultural preservation [help]

-a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
 If so, specifically describe.
 There are no buildings, structures or sites that are listed or eligible for listing, located within, or adjacent to the project area.

-b.
+or areas of cultural importance on or near the site?
+Please list any professional studies conducted at the site to identify such resources.

+The project site is currently developed land.
+There is no evidence of and Indian or b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
-Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.
+Are there any material evidence, artifacts, historic use or occupation of the land.

-The project site is currently developed land.
-There is no evidence of Indian or historic use or occupation of the land.

-- c.
+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-Washington State Department of Archaeology and Historic Preservation (DAHP) - Washington State Department of Archaeology and Historic Preservation (DAHP) was consulted.
-DAHP determined that the project is not likely to impact cultural resources. - d.
+Washington State Department of Archaeology and Historic Preservation (DAHP) was consulted.
+DAHP determined that the project is not likely to impact cultural resources.

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
 If cultural resources are discovered during construction, construction will stop, the area will be secured, and the concerned tribes and DAHP will be notified.

-14. Transportation [help]
+14. Transportation

 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
-Highway 102, which is also called W. Dayton Airport Road serves the project site. - b.
+South Russell Street, and Sprague Avenue serve the site.
+The project will be accessed by both roads. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
-The site and affected geographic area are not currently served by public transit. - c.
+Ther are 4 bus stops at or near the project.
+Public transit will not be affected by the project. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?